-Introduction to Agriculture, Food and Cr Natural Resources Grade Level 9 - 12
+Introduction to Agriculture, Food andCredit 1Natural ResourcesGrade Level 9 - 12Course offered: 2024-2025

 "This course introduces students to agricultural opportunities and pathways of the study of agriculture.
 Students will experience hands-on activities, projects and problems.
 Student experiences involve the study of communication, the science of agriculture, plants, animals, natural resources, and agricultural mechanics.
 While surveying the opportunities available in agriculture and natural resources, students learn to solve problems, conduct research, analyze data, work in teams, and take responsibility for their work, actions, and learning.
 Students explore career and post-secondary opportunities in each area of the course." - CASE